anncwb/vite-plugin-import-context/README.md

 ## NOTE

-- The plugin draws on the idea of [rollup-plugin-require-context](https://github.com/elcarim5efil/rollup-plugin-require-context)。Because the plug-in does not support dynamic import and ts files.
+- The plugin draws on the idea of [rollup-plugin-require-context](https://github.com/elcarim5efil/rollup-plugin-require-context)。Because the plug-in does not support dynamic import and ts files.So i finished it
 - The function must have a variable to accept the return value of the function.
 Otherwise it will parse error

 ## License